jethornton/flexgui/docs_flex/source/spindle.rst

 --------------

 Spindle status labels show the current status of the item.
 Linuxcnc can have up to 8 spindles.
 The spindles are numbered 0 through 7.
+If you have a single spindle it is spindle 0.

 .. csv-table:: Spindle Status Labels
    :width: 100%